 NEP 2020 is the first education policy of the 21st century and replaces the thirtyfour year old National Policy on Education (NPE), 1986.
-Built on the foundational pillars of Access, Equity, Quality, Affordability and Accountability, this policy is aligned to the 2030 Agenda for Sustainable Development and aims to transform India into a vibrant knowledge society and global knowledge superpower by making both school and college education more holistic, flexible, multidisciplinary, suited to 21st century needs and aimed at bringing out the unique of The capabilities each student. implementation of the ambitious policy poses a number of challenges.
+Built on the foundational of Access, Equity, pillars Quality, Affordability and Accountability, this policy is aligned to the 2030 Agenda for Sustainable Development and aims to transform India into a vibrant knowledge society and global knowledge superpower by making both school and college education holistic, flexible. more multidisciplinary, suited to 21st century needs and aimed at bringing out the unique capabilities of each student.
+The implementation of the ambitious policy poses a number of challenges.